Quebec City mosque shooting: Background

 The province of Quebec prioritizes immigrants who speak fluent French, and therefore has many Muslim immigrants from former French colonies such as Senegal, as well as Syria, Lebanon, and the North African countries of the Maghreb.
 A number of Muslim French citizens with family origins in the former French colonies have immigrated to Quebec from France.
 Arab residents of the province make up a larger share of its population than in any other Canadian province (though not all are Muslim and Ontario has the largest population percentage of Muslims).
 Like most immigrants to Quebec, they are concentrated in Montreal, Quebec's largest city.

-Quebec City has a Muslim population of about 10,000.
+Quebec City has a Muslim population of about 10,000 (according to the data from April 2019).
 It has a low crime rate — in 2015, there were only two homicides in the city – but saw a threefold increase in the number of reported hate crimes against Muslims in 2017.
-It also has an active far-right community, compared to other Canadian cities.
-A local chapter of Soldiers of Odin said it wanted to conduct safety patrols of neighbourhoods where Muslims live.

 A competitive media market of local right-wing radio talkshow hosts features regular attacks on Islam and Muslims as being incompatible with the values of Quebec society.

 The Islamic Cultural Centre of Quebec City's Grande Mosquée de Québec in the city's west-end Sainte-Foy neighbourhood is one of several mosques in Quebec City.
 The mosque is close to the Université Laval, which has many international students from French-speaking, Muslim-majority African countries.
 In June 2016, during Ramadan, it was the target of an incident in which a pig's severed head was left outside the mosque.
-The incident has been described as a hate crime.
+The incident has been described as a hate crime because of pigs being deemed haram (forbidden) in Islam.
 There had been at least seven prior incidents at the mosque.
 Because of the incidents, the mosque had installed eight CCTV security cameras.
 Two weeks before the shooting, the mosque had finalized plans to install a fortified main entrance and a back escape exit for Ramadan in June.